compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 Security
 ------------

-Although in my home network I have different VLANs for different type of devices, I still wanted to use SSL over the home network for everything related to smart devices, and so I provisioned a few SSL certificates using `Let's Encrypt`_.
+Although in my home network I have different VLANs for different types of devices, I still wanted to use SSL over the home network for everything related to smart devices, and so I provisioned a few SSL certificates using `Let's Encrypt`_.
-That allows all the services internally to communicate over HTTPs without SSL errors all over the place, but that is not mandatory.
+That allows all the services internally to communicate over HTTPS without SSL errors all over the place, but that is not mandatory.

 `ZigBee`_ also uses encryption for Over The Air (you might see it written OTA) communication.
-I won't go into the details of it and will encourage to look into the documentation and RFC that describes that protocol.
+I won't go into the details of it and will encourage you to look into the documentation and RFC that describes that protocol.

 As for secrets and other credentials like resources, they will be stored in `AWS Secrets Manager`_,.